-In 1909, the park was renovated for $2 million through the efforts of the Friends of Van Vorst Park (FVVP).
-The park includes a gazebo, viewing fountain, and playground.
+In 1993, the newly formed Friends of Van Vorst Park (FVVP) began to renovate with the Jersey City Parks Coalition, founded in 2005, and receipt of approximately $ 2 million in Green Acres funding.
+The park's rejuvenation includes a gazebo, viewing fountain, and playground.
 Plantings and trees contribute to a small verdant oasis along the walking paths.
 According to Clifford S. Waldman of the FVVP, the association renovated the park according to the goals of its benefactor Cornelius Van Vorst: "Van Vorst wanted a passive, Victorian park at the center of a rapidly growing neighborhood that would honor the centuries the Van Vorst family owned and developed this area, and perhaps he also wanted to honor the soon to be vanished open land itself" ("Friends of the Van Vorst Park: A History" website).

 The name Van Vorst refers back to the region's Dutch colonial heritage.
-The Van Vorsts were among the earliest settlers of the area and for generations were among its most notable citizens.
+The Van Vorsts were among the area's earliest settlers and its most notable citizens for generations.
 Descendants of the first Cornelius Van Vorst farmed large landholdings along the Hudson River waterfront known as Harsimus.
-There, a later Cornelius Van Vorst (1728-1818) operated the Paulus Hook ferry and owned most of the surrounding property.
+At Harsimus, a later Cornelius Van Vorst (1728-1818) operated the Paulus Hook ferry and owned most of the surrounding property.

-In 1835, another descendant, also named Cornelius Van Vorst (1794-1852), donated 1.8 acres of his extensive properties for a public space to be called "Van Vorst Square."
+In 1835, another Van Vorst descendant, Cornelius Van Vorst (1794-1852), donated 1.8 acres of his extensive properties for a public space called "Van Vorst Square."
 It established the footprint of the future Van Vorst Park.
-The park did not materialize for some time, however, as Van Vorst's foresight for reserved open space was yet to be appreciated in the largely rural Van Vorst Township of the 1840s.
+The park did not materialize for some time as Van Vorst's foresight for reserved open space was yet to be appreciated in the largely rural Van Vorst Township of the 1840s.

 Peter Henderson (1822-1890), an established florist and gardener who emigrated from Scotland in 1843, was the original landscaper for Van Vorst Park.
-He and his brother James moved to Van Vorst Township in 1847 where they opened a florist shop called "Van Vorst Gardens."
-To celebrate his newly-adopted community and promote his trade, Henderson lent his efforts to the park for permanent open space.
+He and his brother James moved to Van Vorst Township in 1847, where they opened a florist shop called "Van Vorst Gardens."
+Henderson lent his efforts to the park for permanent open space to celebrate his newly-adopted community and promote his trade.

 Henderson became a prolific writer on all aspects of gardening.
 His company was nationally recognized for colorful seed catalogs distributed through the mail.
 A Jersey City resident, Henderson maintained large greenhouses and warehouses in the city.
 His retail and office operations were located at 35-37 Cortlandt Street, New York City, which later became the footprint of the Twin Towers.

-In his design of the park, Henderson most likely was influenced by the Victorian-style parks popularized in the United Kingdom by John Claudius Loudon.
-Loudon and other landscape designers of the time fashioned public spaces for local industrial communities.
+In his design of Van Vorst Park, Henderson was likely influenced by the Victorian-style parks popularized in the United Kingdom by John Claudius Loudon.
+He and other landscape designers of the time fashioned public spaces for local industrial communities.
 Writing for GreenSpace of the United Kingdom, Jenifer White and Martin Duffy explain: "The promoters and champions of the first public parks ... saw them as a means to boost the local economy and civic pride by making towns and cities attractive places to work and live.
 These parks were conceived as special places where all sections of society could enter free of charge and mix freely.
 Many of the Victorian public parks were philanthropic gifts to the people of the local community by wealthy industrialists and landowners whilst others were created by public subscription" ("History of Parks," http://www.green-space.org.uk).
 The public park concept also seems to reaffirm the interests of Cornelius Van Vorst for the township.

-The Van Vorst Park Historic District is located west of Paulus Hook and bound by Christopher Columbus Drive (formerly Railroad Avenue), Grand Street, Marin Boulevard (formerly Henderson Street), and Brunswick Street.
+The Van Vorst Park Historic District is west of Paulus Hook and bound by Christopher Columbus Drive (formerly Railroad Avenue), Grand Street, Marin Boulevard (formerly Henderson Street), and Brunswick Street.
 The district includes notable sites like the Jersey City Free Public Library, Dixon Crucible Company, City Hall, and Barrow Mansion.
-Many of the familiar surviving brownstone and townhouses, which line the nearby streets, were constructed from the Civil War period to the 1890s.
-Brownstone houses on Montgomery Street facing the park are in the Italianate style with bracketed cornices, stoop balustrades of cast iron or stone, and double door entrances with transoms.
-Many of the homes were renovated with the gentrification of the neighborhood in the 1980s and 1990s.
+Many of the familiar surviving brownstones and townhouses, which line the nearby streets, were constructed from the Civil War period to the 1890s.
+Brownstone houses on Montgomery Street facing the park are in Italianate style with bracketed cornices, stoop balustrades of cast iron or stone, and double-door entrances with transoms.
+Many of the homes were renovated during the gentrification of the neighborhood in the 1980s and 1990s.

 Egan.
 Colin.
 "Van Vorst Park in Jersey."
 Yesterday Today in New Jersey. nd:19-22.